alexrutherford/youtube_scraping/README.md

 v3 allows breaking down videos by published date, doesn't breach API limit v2 allows collection of comments

+##To Run

+1. Follow [instructions](https://developers.google.com/youtube/v3/getting-started) to get YouTube v3 API key, add to get\_videos.py.
+2. Replace **QUERY** with keyword of interest in get\_videos.py
+3. Choose date range of interest and replace **startDate** and **endDate**
+4. Run get\_videos.py, writes list of video IDs to videos.csv and logs to log.csv
+5. Run get\_comments.py, reads videos.csv, logs to log.csv and writes comments and comment author info to out.csv

 ##Pseudocode

 Basic program flow is as follows